mwbowers/mwbowers.github.io/concepts/program-structure/qsys-program.md

 1. CALL (dynamic).
 The resolution of the Program is delayed until runtime.
 2. CALLB (bound).
 The resolution of the Program is resolved at compile time.

-> The concept of a [Prototype or Procedure Interface](https://www.ibm.com/docs/en/i/7.4?topic=parameters-procedure-interface) is ignored on Migrated code, since C# compiler will type check **all** bound method calls.
+> The concept of a [Prototype or Procedure Interface](https://www.ibm.com/docs/en/i/7.4?topic=parameters-procedure-interface) is ignored on Migrated code, since C# compiler will type check **all** bound method parameters.

 The implementation of Dynamic and Bound calls are similar, and the C# code you get for a Migration is: